philiprbrenan/StartSpotInstanceFromLatestAMI/README.md

 Amazon Machine Image (AMI) snap shot more conveniently than using the AWS EC2 console to repetitively perform this task.

-Offers the user a list of machine types of interest and their latest spot prices on which to run the latest AMI.
+Offers a list of machine types of interest and their latest spot prices on which to run the latest AMI.

 ## Installation

-Download this single standalone script to any convenient folder.
+Download this single standalone Perl script to any convenient folder.

 ### Perl